greje656/Questions/validation.md

 ![](images/fixa.gif)
 ![](images/fixb.gif)

 Another source of differences and confusion came from the tint of the Fresnel term for metallic surfaces.
-Here are the behaviors of a few surface shaders I had looked into (note the tint of the Fresnel reflection at the edge):
+Different shaders I investigaed had different behaviors.
+Some tinted the Fresnel term with the base color while some others didn't:

 ![](images/metal3.jpg)